France Moves to Break Encrypted Messaging

 TLDR

-• France’s parliamentary intelligence delegation formally backed mandatory backdoor access to Signal, WhatsApp, and Telegram, framing the cryptographically impossible as a policy project.
+• France’s parliamentary intelligence delegation formally backed mandating backdoor access to Signal, WhatsApp, and Telegram, framing end-to-end encryption as an obstacle to justice.

 Key Takeaways

-• The European Commission expert group is treating the backdoor technical problem as a “project management exercise,” not an unsolvable cryptographic constraint.
+• The European Commission expert group is actively building a “technological roadmap” for lawful access, treating a cryptographically unsolvable problem as a project management task.

 Hacker News Comment Review

-• Commenters flagged a factual error in the article: Telegram is not end-to-end encrypted by default and should not be grouped with Signal as a privacy-preserving platform.
+• Commenters flagged a factual error in the article: Telegram is not end-to-end encrypted by default, and WhatsApp, while claiming E2EE, is closed-source and does not encrypt metadata.

 Notable Comments